Professor Sandy (Alexander) Knowles MEng, PhD, FHEA, FIMMM

 Sandy Knowles graduated with a MEng in Materials Science from the University of Oxford in 2011.
 His master’s research project was on ‘Aluminium matrix composites with nano-ceramic particle additions’ with Prof. M. Galano linked with Materion Aerospace Metal Composites and ALPOCO, developing new high temperature and high wear resistant aluminium metal-matrix-composites.

 Sandy was then awarded an EPSRC Doctoral Prize Fellowship 2016-17 to develop his “bcc superalloys” for aerospace applications.
-From 2017-19 he held a EUROfusion Researcher Grant to investigate new nanostructured bcc tungsten superalloys for fusion first wall applications.
+In 2017 he was awarded a 2-year a EUROfusion Researcher Grant to investigate new nanostructured bcc tungsten superalloys for fusion first wall applications.

-Sandy joined the School of Metallurgy & Materials at the University of Birmingham as a Lecturer in Nuclear Materials & EUROfusion Researcher Grant Fellow in 2018 before being awarded a Royal Academy of Engineering Research Fellowship (2019-24) and a UKRI Future Leaders Fellowship (2020-24/27), he was promoted to Associate Professor in 2021.
+Sandy joined the School of Metallurgy & Materials at the University of Birmingham as a Lecturer in Nuclear Materials & EUROfusion Researcher Grant Fellow in 2018 before being awarded a Royal Academy of Engineering Research Fellowship (2019-24) and a UKRI Future Leaders Fellowship (2020-24/27), he was promoted to Associate Professor in 2021, and to Professor in Nuclear Materials in 2024.

 Teaching